lyteword/chspurgeon-tod/volume-4/psalm-82.md

 **Verse 7.**

-1\.Ye shall fall from the highest pinnacle of honour and reputation.
+1\.
+Ye shall fall from the highest pinnacle of honour and reputation.
 The place of magistracy, which knoweth you now, will know you no more.
 One of the ancients, standing by Caesars tomb, crieth out, *Ubi nunc pulchritudo Caesaris? quo abiit magnificentia ejus?* Where is now the beauty; what is become of the magnificence; where are the armies now; where the honours, the triumphs, the trophies of Caesar?
 All was gone when Caesar was gone.
 You honours and your worships, your power, and your places, all die with you, if not before you.

-2\.Ye fall from your greatest treasures and possessions.
+2\.
+Ye fall from your greatest treasures and possessions.
 As ye brought nothing into the world, so it is certain ye shall carry nothing out of the world.
 1Ti 6:7.
 Saladin, the mighty monarch of the east, is gone, and hath carried no more along with him than ye see— *i.e.,* a shirt hung up for that purpose—said the priest that went before the bier.

-3\.Ye fall from all your friends and relations; when ye die, they that were near and dear to you will leave you. *George Swinnock.*
+3\.
+Ye fall from all your friends and relations; when ye die, they that were near and dear to you will leave you. *George Swinnock.*

 **Verse 7.** *Impressiveness* is a leading characteristic of the "death" or "fall" of "princes:" such incidents, from a variety of causes, are most striking.
 But can the same remark be commonly made respecting the decease of the children of poverty?
 Regard being had to the startling effect which the demise of the potentate is calculated to produce,—has the departure of the *peasant,* for example, in itself, the same tendency to beget solemnity and awe, so that, even under this point of view, the peasant might be justly affirmed to *fall like one of the princes* Indeed, if you think of the outward circumstances attending *his* last moments; and then, immediately afterwards, of those which belong to the close of the life of the dweller in regal or stately halls, there would seem to be hardly any ground here for instituting the slightest comparison: but I would have you to associate the man, as he lies on the eve of dissolution, not with others, his superiors in rank, in a similar case, but with *himself,* when, in the full vigour of existence, he walked to and fro, and performed his own humble but laborious share of this world's business; and, as you subsequently mark how the great Destroyer has crushed all his energies, and left but a corpse behind, you will surely admit that there is as wide a difference between the individual as he *was* and as he *is,* as there can possibly be between the scenes at the death beds, respectively, of princes and of the poor.
 Yes, and as *impressive* a difference too; so that you have only to allow the exhibition of the striking change to have its legitimate effect upon the mind, and then, so far as that effect will be concerned, you may declare of the rural labourer, that *"he has fallen like one of the princes; "* seeing that he has given a lesson every whit as awakening and as emphatic in its admonitions as could the other. *Hugh B. Moffatt,* 1861.